Federal Correctional Institution, Sandstone

 The Federal Correctional Institution, Sandstone (FCI Sandstone) is a low-security United States federal prison for male offenders in Sandstone, Minnesota.
 It is operated by the Federal Bureau of Prisons (BoP), a division of the United States Department of Justice.

-Not generally acknowledged by the BoP and in direct opposition to the facility's classification as a low-security institution, FCI Sandstone also includes a separate high-security wing complete with electric fences and gun towers.
-This unit, informally known as the "snitch unit" houses high security inmates who have informed on others and would be in jeopardy among the general population.
-The inmates in this unit are completely segregated from the other Sandstone inmates, although they are served by the same staff.

 FCI Sandstone is located approximately 100 mi northeast of Minneapolis/St. Paul and 70 mi southwest of Duluth.

 Notable inmates (current and former)

 †Inmates who were released from custody prior to 1982 are not listed on the Bureau of Prisons website.